 Offer responsibility and new challenges

 It’s unlikely that you’ll find an employee who wants to stay in the same role, doing the same tasks day in day out for life.
 Don’t be scared to give your employees new challenges and responsibilities.
 It’s good to get them out of their comfort zone and try new things and develop in new areas.
 As long as they’re supported, they’ll make valuable contributions to the business and bring new, fresh ideas.
+You may also find the following article on How to Ensure Your Office Space Promotes Mental Wellness useful.

 In summary, when people are engaged in their roles and in the business, they’re working for, it means better morale, a better atmosphere, less staff absence and greater productivity levels.